dicksont/avue/README.md

-### avue
+### velm
 ## Introduction

-Avue allows developers to attach JavaScript accessors/bindings on HTML view element state to JavaScript properties.
+Velm allows developers to attach JavaScript accessors/bindings on HTML view element state to JavaScript properties.
 These bindings have the following properties:

 - **View-backed**.
 With most binding libraries, custom JavaScript objects serve as the models for the binding.
-Avue is different.
-Bindings in avue are backed by directly by state stored in the view.
+Velm is different.
+Bindings in velm are backed by directly by state stored in the view.
-- **Two-way directionality.** Bindings are two-way, because avue creates both the getter and the setter for you.
+- **Two-way directionality.** Bindings are two-way, because velm creates both the getter and the setter for you.
 - **Flexible.** A binding can be created to link any supported HTML element to any JavaScript object.
 - **Consistent.** Values returned by bindings are always consistent with the state in the view.
 - **Light-weight.** Bindings do not incur a maintenance penalty.

 ### Alternatives

-Avue is not for everyone.
-Some features are not present in Avue.
-For example, Avue does not have:
+Velm is not for everyone.
+Some features are not present in Velm.
+For example, Velm does not have:

 - **State change notification**.
-Avue does not provide mechanisms to notify or respond to state changes.
+Velm does not provide mechanisms to notify or respond to state changes.
 Developers are encouraged to utilize existing DOM event notification or use jQuery callbacks.
 - **Templating**.
-Avue does not provide templating.
+Velm does not provide templating.

-If Avue does not meet your needs, then you might want to consider other binding libraries.
+If Velm does not meet your needs, then you might want to consider other binding libraries.
 These will provide a slightly different paradigm that might be better suited for your project.
 Fully baked binding libraries include:

 - Angular.js
 - Rivets.js